José Andrés

-José Ramón Andrés Puerta (/es/; born 13 July 1969) is a Spanish-American chef and restaurateur.
+José Ramón Andrés Puerta (/es/; born 13 July 1969) is a Spanish and American chef, restaurateur, and humanitarian.
 Born in Spain, he moved to the United States in the early 1990s and since then, he has opened restaurants in several American cities.
-He has won a number of awards, both for his cooking (including several James Beard Awards), and his humanitarian work.
+He has won awards for his cooking, including several James Beard Awards, and his humanitarian work.
 He is a professor as well as the founder of the Global Food Institute at George Washington University.

 Andrés is the founder of World Central Kitchen (WCK), a non-profit organization devoted to providing meals in the wake of natural disasters.
 He is often credited with bringing the small plates dining concept to America.
 He was awarded a 2015 National Humanities Medal at a 2016 White House ceremony for his work with World Central Kitchen.
 In addition, he has received honorary doctorates from Georgetown University, George Washington University, Harvard University, and Tufts University.
 In March 2022, he was named as co-chair of the United States President's Council on Sports, Fitness, and Nutrition, a role he served in until he submitted his resignation one week before Donald Trump took office in January 2025.